Sreekar617/api/README.md

 # api
 This is an API designed for [RaspApi](https://raspapi.hackclub.com/).
-It is built in FastAPI and hosted somewhere, i hope
+It is built in FastAPI and hosted [here.](sreekar617-api.vercel.app)
 ## Usage
 | Relative Path | Method     | Parameters                                                                                                    | Returns |
 | ------------- | ------ | ---------- | ------------------------------------------------------------------------------------------------------------- |